baetovzamirbek/admin-panel/README.md

 # Installation

 1) Create a MySQL database "ecommerce"
-2) Create the tables by running the queries in ecommerce.sql
+2) Create the tables by running the queries in "ecommerce.sql"
 3) Edit components/conn.php to match your database connection settings
 4) Upload the whole files and folders to your web server